yandex-cloud/yc-solution-library-for-aws/DynamoDB and YDB/README.md

 ## Running examples

 Run `node create-table.js`.
-In the output note the value of `TableStatus`.
+In the output, check the `TableStatus` value.
-If it is 'Active', the table is ready for use.
-If it is 'Creating', wait for a while and run `node describe-table.js`.
-Repeate until the status is 'Active'.
+If it’s Active, the table is ready for use; if it’s Creating, wait a short while and then run `node describe-table.js`.
+Repeat until the status is Active.

-Add some data into the table - run `node load-data.js`.
-It uses BatchWriteItem operation to put a few items into the table.
+Add data to the table: run `node load-data.js`.
+It uses the BatchWriteItem operation to add a few items to the table.

-Run `node scan.js` to see all items.
+Run `node scan.js` to view all items.
-Run `node query.js` to see only items with species='cat'.
+Run `node query.js` to only view items where species='cat'.

-Run `node update,js` to update an existing item, `node delete-item.js` to delete an item.
+Run `node update,js` to update an existing item and `node delete-item.js` to delete one.

 Run `node scan.js` again to see the changes in the table data.